abimbola-16/hello-world/README.md

-     -Instructions on how to view or run the historical page, such as:
+     - ### Instructions on how to view or run the historical page, such as:
-        -navigate to the
+        -Clone the repository'
 >>>>>>> de53f513c7a409338d5400d8061220b527b8fa31